pachyderm/docs-content/latest/run-commands/pachctl_auth_check_repo.md

 ```
   -h, --help             help for repo
-      --project string   The project containing the repo. (default "standard-ml-tutorial")
+      --project string   The project containing the repo. (default "video-to-frame-traces")
 ```

 ### Options inherited from parent commands